dmbarbour/wikilon/docs/AwelonLang.md

 Other loop combinators can be built upon `z`.
 For example, we can develop a `foreach` function that processes a list or stream.
 The most common loop combinators may be accelerated for performance.

-*Aside:* I've frequently contemplated allowing recursive definitions in Awelon.
-Recursion is certainly more convenient than fixpoint combinators, although loop combinators mostly avoid the requirement.
-However, recursion entangles behavior semantics with a dictionary, and it does not occur naturally from refactoring lower level code.
+*Aside:* I've contemplated allowing recursion many times.
+Unfortunately, recursion isn't very helpful in-the-small where our loop combinators can do the job.
+In-the-large, recursion could allow us to model interactive applications in a second-class manner, but would also entangle all things and hinder sharing.

 ## Memoization